pyvec/naucse.python.cz/lessons/beginners-en/str/index.md

 Try to write a function `change(string, position, character)`.

-This function returns string which has given character on given position.
+This function returns a string which inserts the given character into the given position.
 The rest is the same as the original `string`.
 For example: